KDE/digikam-doc/batch_queue/raw_converter.rst

     :alt:
     :align: center

-    The Batch Queue Manager With a Workflow to Convert RAW files to HEIF Container by applying filters
+    The Batch Queue Manager With a Workflow to Convert RAW files to HEIF Container by Applying Filters